What Can Dogs Drink Besides Water?

 Caffeinated beverages

-Drinks like tea, coffee, energy drinks, and soda containing caffeine should be avoided as they are toxic to dogs.
-They can cause increases in their heart rate, restlessness, panting, and tremors in dogs.
+Drinks such as tea, coffee, energy drinks, and caffeinated soda should be avoided because they are toxic to dogs.
+They can cause increases in their heart rate, restlessness, panting, and tremors.

 Artificially sweetened drinks

-Although it’s best to avoid sweetened drinks in general, this is especially true for drinks containing artificial sweeteners such as xylitol.
-This sugar substitute is often found in chewing gum, candies, and some peanut butter, and can cause low blood sugar secondary to insulin release, seizures, damage to their liver, and death.
+Although it’s best your dog avoids sweetened drinks in general, this is especially true for drinks containing artificial sweeteners such as xylitol.
+This sugar substitute is often found in chewing gum, candies, and some peanut butter.
+It can cause low blood sugar secondary to insulin release, seizures, liver damage, and death.

 Milk

-Many dogs are lactose intolerant after being weaned, and can experience gastrointestinal upset such as vomiting, diarrhea and flatulence.
-Although some dogs can tolerate milk in small quantities, it’s likely safest to avoid.
+Many dogs are lactose intolerant after being weanedopens in a new tab, and can experience gastrointestinal upset such as vomiting, diarrhea, and flatulence.
+Although some dogs can tolerate milk in small quantities, it’s likely safest to avoid it.

 Can dogs drink orange juice?